zuiderkwast/simpleton/README.md

 * Dynamic type system (to allow arbitrary data from e.g. parsing JSON, which is usefull in distributed programming, e.g. in communication between a web server and a browser).
 Some limited type inference is implemented in the experimental compiler.
 Detecting errors at compile time is always desirable, when possible.
 * Pattern matching, as used in Haskell and Erlang, in function clauses and case constructs
+* String concatenation and array concatenation as decomposition in patterns
 * Exceptions (`Try`-[`of`|`in`]-`catch`-`finally`), with pattern matching in the `of` and `catch` clauses (Erlang style).
 * Lexical scope